-In this article, learn how to generate digital leads for mortgage brokers with digital marketing strategies and tactics to grow your business.
+In this article, learn how to generate digital leads for mortgage brokers with digital marketing strategies and tactics for mortgage brokers.

 Lead generation for mortgage brokers is, by and large, one of the most important aspects of becoming a successful mortgage broker.
-Yet, as every mortgage broker knows very well, generating online leads can become both time-consuming, and expensive.
-In an article from mortgagebrokernews.ca (powered by Canadian Mortgage Professional magazine), one broker is quoted saying he more than doubled his business after spending $500,000 in marketing.
+Yet, as every mortgage broker knows very well, generating online mortgage leads can become both time-consuming, and expensive.
+In an article from mortgagebrokernews.ca (powered by Canadian Mortgage Professional magazine), one broker is quoted saying he more than doubled his business after spending $500,000 in online marketing for mortgage brokers.

 It’s the old “spend money to make money” philosophy.
 So, given the amount of capital at stake, analyzing this data begs the question: what are some ways to generate mortgage broker leads of higher quality but less cost?

 Here is how to generate mortgage leads online for your mortgage business:

 1) Inbound Marketing for Mortgage Brokers

 As opposed to digital outbound marketing, which forces itself into the view of the prospect in the form of traditional media and paid advertisements, inbound marketing, also known as content marketing, means that the quality of content you produce will naturally bring leads to you.

 The truth of the matter is that most people don’t know how a mortgage broker works; they have questions, and they’re looking for straightforward answers.
 As a broker, it is important to think about the questions you’re asked most often by your clients, and then create the content that clearly answers those questions.

 Examples of inbound marketing include blog posts, videos, webinars, and eBooks that potential clients will want to read, find valuable and educational, and hopefully encourage them to view your company as credible.
 Additionally, be sure to include content on topics that are unique to your company while maintaining professionalism; don’t be afraid to show personality!